asinger/mongrel2j/README.md

 Cons:

+* You can only pass byte[] arrays between threads.
+You would have to serialize to and from objects if you want to use data as objects.
+This adds overhead and is a bit silly when sharing between threads.
 * 0mq avoids problems caused by sharing data in concurrency by copying.
 This pro for safety is a small con for performance.
 (But safety first!)
 * Doesn't leverage stellar concurrency support in Java (java.util.Concurrent).

 ### 3. Use java.util.concurrent and the high-level Executor API

 Requests obtained from Connections in this API are immutable and thread safe.
-You can simply pass them to a worker pool.
-It's also possible (as of 0mq 2.1.x+) to reply/deliver responses from a different pool.
+You can simply pass them to a worker pool, [Akka Actors](http://akka.io/), etc. It's also possible (as of 0mq 2.1.x+) to reply/deliver responses from a different pool.
 Just don't share mutable state!
 You avoid the shared data problems and also obviate the need for locking.

+Note that it *is* safe to share Connections and any objects in this API between threads.
+The underlying 0mq API doesn't allow sockets to be migrated across threads without fences/memory barriers in place.
+This implementation handles the 0mq rules internally.
+Connections are stored in thread local storage so there is no contention.

 Pros:

 * No worries about thread safety *if* only immutable data is shared.
 * Highest throughput "zero copy" option.
-Just pass the Request or derived immutable to executors.
+Just pass the Request or derived immutable objects to executors.

 Cons:

-* Requires high level knowledge of the Executor framework
+* Requires high level knowledge of the Executor framework (or Actor frameworks)
 * Easy to shoot self in foot if you don't know the basics

 But the main point is--you should be able to run handlers and spread their work however you like.